Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/troubleshoot_rto.md

 You can use the ping command to find the appropriate MTU size.
 For example, on Windows:

 ```
-ping <remote address> - l 1472 - f
+ping <remote address> -l 1472 -f
 ```

 Where:

-- - l: Sets the size in bytes (1500 - 28)
+- -l: Sets the size in bytes (1500 - 28)
-- - f: Sets the *Do not fragment option*
+- -f: Sets the *Do not fragment option*

 Reducing the RUSIZE can avoid this root cause.
 However this should be fixed by setting properly the network environment.